Ballswap Price Hits $0.0000 on Exchanges (BSP)

-Ballswap (BSP) traded 57.1% higher against the US dollar during the 24-hour period ending at 10:00 AM ET on March 23rd.
-During the last week, Ballswap has traded 34.8% lower against the US dollar.
-Ballswap has a market capitalization of $7.17 million and $0.62 worth of Ballswap was traded on exchanges in the last day.
-One Ballswap token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Ballswap (BSP) traded 0.3% lower against the dollar during the 1 day period ending at 12:00 PM Eastern on March 24th.
+One Ballswap token can currently be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last seven days, Ballswap has traded down 24.6% against the dollar.
+Ballswap has a market capitalization of $5.72 million and approximately $15.23 worth of Ballswap was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.